-CONNECTING ELECTRODE AND WORK CABLES FOR AC WELDING
+CONNECTING ELECTRODE AND WORK CABLES

-Insert the tapered plug on the end of the electrode cable into the proper outlet jack depending on range required.
-Insert the tapered plug on the end of the work cable into the AC work jack.
+Insert the tapered plug on the end of the electrode cable into the proper outlet jack depending on amperage required or operator preference.

 To insure a good electrical connection always twist the electrode plug slightly while inserting.
 To remove the plug twist in the opposite direction while removing.